SSCP Bylaws

 Article V: Elections

-1. All Officers, the At-Large members, and the Post-Doctoral and Student Representatives shall be elected by a plurality vote from a ballot which shall contain at least two candidates for each position to be filled.
-Members-at-Large and Student Members of the Section shall not vote for the Section's Representative to the Division Board of Directors.
-Only Student Members shall vote for Student Representatives.
+1. All Officers, the At-Large members, and the Post-Doctoral and Student Representatives shall be elected by a plurality vote from a ballot which shall ideally but not necessarily contain at least two candidates for each position to be filled.
+All members shall vote for all positions, except the Postdoctoral Representative and the Student Representatives.
+Only Student members shall vote for the Student Representative positions, and only Postdoctoral members shall vote for the Postdoctoral Representative position.

 2. Nominations and elections shall be conducted in accordance with the regulations set forth in Article VI of the bylaws of the Division.